Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

 At the top of the dashboard, you'll find the navigation bar, which includes:

-- **ReDU Logo**: Click to return to the homepage.
+- **Pan-ReDU Logo**: Click to return to the homepage.
 - **Contribute Your Data**: Link to [submission page](https://deposit.redu.gnps2.org/) for your own metadata.
-- **ReDU Dashboard - Documentation**: Access detailed documentation about the dashboard.
+- **Pan-ReDU Dashboard - Documentation**: Access detailed documentation about the dashboard.
-- **Download Complete ReDU**: Download the entire ReDU dataset.
+- **Download Complete Pan-ReDU**: Download the entire Pan-ReDU dataset.

 ## Summary Statistics